starriver/charli/docs/guide.md

 # Guide

-This doc will guide you through all of charli's features, and will outline some best practices.
+This is a quick guide through charli's main features.

 ## Before you start…